-- a.
-The Committee may, by majority vote, refer the subject matter of a bill for interim study. - b.
-The Chairperson may call the Committee to sit during an interim or recess to conduct public hearings, gather information, discuss proposed legislation, or for any other proper purpose.
+a.
+The Committee may, by majority vote, refer the subject matter of a bill for interim study.

-c.
-Informational hearings outside of Sacramento are permitted during recesses, subject to Senate Rules and the appropriate four-day file notice.
+- b.
+The Chairperson may call the Committee to sit during an interim or recess to conduct public hearings, gather information, discuss proposed legislation, or for any other proper purpose. - c.
+Informational hearings outside of Sacramento are permitted during recesses, subject to the Rules of the Senate and the appropriate four-day file notice.
 However, the Committee may not act on a bill outside of Sacramento.
 (Joint Rule 60.)